-- 1 Create a backup of the driver and all of the customized content in the driver.
-For instructions, see "Exporting the Driver Configuration" on page 192. - 2 In Designer, delete all objects stored inside of the driver.
+1 Create a backup of the driver and all of the customized content in the driver.

+For instructions, see "Exporting the Configuration of the Drivers" on page 143.

+2 In Designer, delete all objects stored inside of the driver.
 Delete the policies, filters, entitlements, and all other items stored inside of the driver.